 Federal Work-Study wages will be at least current federal minimum wage.
 Your total Federal Work-Study award depends on when you apply, your level of need, and the funding level of your school.
 Jobs are given based on availability and no one is guaranteed FWS.

 The Oklahoma Tuition Aid Grant Program (OTAG) is a need-based grant program for Oklahoma residents who attend eligible colleges, universities and career technology centers in Oklahoma.
 Awards are approved for full-time or part-time undergraduate students.
-It is important to fill out your FAFSA early (before March 1) to be considered for OTAG.
+It is important to fill out your FAFSA early (as soon after October 1st as possible) to be considered for OTAG.
+OTAG will be awarded to students on a first come first serve basis until funds are depleted.